ryanrestine/HackTheBox_WriteUps/linux_machines/shibboleth_notes.md

 This version has a command execution vulnerability. https://github.com/Al1ex/CVE-2021-27928

-To exploit this first we'll need to craft a reverse shell executable using msfvenom:
+To exploit this first we'll need to generate a reverse shell executable using msfvenom:

 ```text
 ┌──(ryan㉿kali)-[~/HTB/Shibboleth]